lemontree0905/Coursera_How-to-Win-a-Data-Science-Competition-Learn-from-Top-Kagglers/README.md

   - relatively small vectors, values in vector can be interpreted only in some cases, words with similar meaning often have similar embeddings
   - Words: word2vec, Glove, FastText, etc
   - Sentences: Doc2Vec, etc
+  - There are pretrained models

 #### Image
 - Features can be extracted from different layers (Descriptors)
-- Careful shoosing of pretrained network can help
+- Careful choosing of pretrained network can help
 - Finetuning allows to refine pretrained models
-- Data augmentation can improve the model
+- Data augmentation can improve the model (crops, rotations, adding noise)

 ## Week2
 ### Exploratory data analysis